NRI Income Tax & Compliance

 • Appointing a CA: To start the process, the first thing you need to do is appoint a CA. To do so, follow the mentioned steps:

-• Using your credentials, log in to the e-filing portal and under the "Authorised Partners" go to "My Chartered Account (s)."
+• Using your credentials, log in to the e-filing portal and, under "Authorised Partners," go to "My Chartered Account (s)."

-• To add, your CA gives the membership number and assigns him/her Form 15CB.
+• Additionally, your CA provides the membership number and assigns Form 15CB to him/her.

-• Form CB: Part A and B: These parts of the form need to be filled out by CA.
+• Form CB: Parts A and B must be completed by CA.

 • To download the filed form by the CA, log in to the e-filing portal and choose the "e-file"> "File Form 15CB."